Finite-Time Analysis of Gradient Descent for Shallow Transformers: Abstract

 \section{Abstract}

 Understanding why Transformers perform so well remains challenging due to their non-convex optimization landscape.
 In this work, we analyze a shallow Transformer with $m$ independent heads trained by projected gradient descent in the kernel regime.
 Our analysis reveals two main findings: (i) the width required for nonasymptotic guarantees scales only \emph{logarithmically} with the sample size $n$, and (ii) the optimization error is \emph{independent} of the sequence length $T$.
 This contrasts sharply with recurrent architectures, where the optimization error can grow exponentially with $T$.
 The trade-off is memory: to keep the full context, the Transformer's memory requirement grows with the sequence length.
-We validate our theoretical results numerically in a teacher--student setting and confirm the predicted scaling laws for Transformers.
+We validate our theoretical results numerically in a teacher--student setting and compare Transformers with recurrent architectures on an autoregressive task.